Sexual Propagation of crops

 SEXUAL PROPAGATION OF CROPS

-- Are they early maturing or late maturing seed?
+- Are they early-maturing or late-maturing seeds?

 - Are they high yielding or not?